mbahgatTech/Shell/README.md

   * myPath: Default = /bin.
   * myHISTFILE: Default = ~/.CIS3110_history.
   * myHOME: Home directory variable.
+- Added profile execution on startup functionality; reads set of startup commands from .CIS3110_profile in the user's home directory.
+Each command should be on its own line.

 ## Download & Run Information
 - Clone the repository into your local POSIX machine.